felipecezaar/DevOpsGram/README.md

 An example project developed in Python with Flask, designed to run on Kubernetes or OpenShift with basic user authentication and registration features.

 Note: English version of the documentation.
-Portuguese version is available right after this version.
+Portuguese version and Italian version are available right after this version.

 ## 📋 Description